-Change the SETUP: range 4500 to 450 cm-1, (16 scans);

-Measure the energy of the IR beam after you place your pellet.

-Capture the background spectrum on air
+Change the SETUP: range 4500 to 450 cm-1, (4 scans); Measure the energy of the IR beam after you place your pellet.
+Capture the background spectrum on air b) solid sample: ATR

-2 Preparation of the pellet containing methyl hydroxybenzoate: C8H8O3:

-Add around 1% of the sample to the mortar and then grind again.
+2 Preparation of the pellet containing methyl hydroxybenzoate: $C_8H_8O_3$: Add around 1% of the sample to the mortar and then grind again.
 Transfer the mixture between two stainless disks and use the manual press to apply pressure and make a thin transparent solid film.

 Capture the sample spectrum.

-Correct the baseline

-Label peaks, print the spectrum as a pdf file, and assign main peaks on the spectrum.
+Correct the baseline Label peaks, print the spectrum as a PDF file, and assign main peaks on the spectrum.
 Don't forget to wash the mortar (with water).